infernojs/inferno/README.md

 - Inferno is *much* faster than Preact in rendering, updating and removing elements from the DOM.
 Inferno diffs against virtual DOM, rather than the real DOM (except for when loading from server-side rendered content) which means it can make drastic improvements.
 Unfortunately, diffing against the real DOM has a 30-40% overhead cost in operations.
 - Inferno fully supports controlled components for `input`/`select`/`textarea` elements.
 This prevents lots of edgecases where the virtual DOM is not the source of truth (it should always be).
 Preact pushes the source of truth to the DOM itself.
 - Inferno provides lifecycle events on functional components.
 This is a major win for people who prefer lightweight components rather than bloated ES2015 classes.
-- Inferno has its own devtools debugger (still in development) that differs from the Preact (React bound) implementation.
-Inferno's debugger is on average, 4x faster – fixing lots of the issues with slow, laggy interfaces when developers are debugging.

 ## Event System